-Although green tomatoes have a tart and bright quality to them, once battered and fried, they’re much heavier and take on a buttery, heavier mouthfeel.
-I wanted ingredients that would lighten that up, and also make the salad fun and exciting.
+Fried Green Tomatoes have a tart and bright quality to them, once battered and fried, they take on a buttery, heavier mouthfeel.
+Pairing them with fresh ingredients makes sense, and keeps this salad both fun and exciting!

-Watercress was my top pick for greens as it pairs so perfectly with tomatoes, and has a somewhat spicy bite to it, adding an interesting note of complexity to the salad.
-If you can’t find watercress or just don’t want to have to mess with picking off all of those little leaves, arugula makes a great substitution!
-Then, add a little corn for some sweetness and goat cheese for a little more tang made for the perfect medley.
-And to top it all off?
-Well, I’ll let you be the judge of that.
+- Watercress or Arugula — Watercress pairs so perfectly with tomatoes, and has a somewhat spicy bite to it, adding an interesting note of complexity to the salad.
+If you can’t find watercress or just don’t want to mess with picking off all of those little leaves, arugula makes a great substitution!

-This roasted red pepper dressing whips right up in a food processor or blender, and just like the salad, was created to pair perfectly alongside a fried green tomato.
-It consists mostly of roasted red bell peppers (usually found alongside either Italian or Greek ingredients in the international aisle of your grocery store), fresh shallots and garlic, as well as smoked paprika.
-It’s a creamy, piquant dressing that puts this fried green tomato salad in a league of its own.
+- Roasted Red Pepper Dressing — Roasted red pepper dressing whips right up in a food processor or blender, and just like the salad, was created to pair perfectly alongside a fried green tomato!
+It consists of roasted red bell peppers, fresh shallots, and garlic, as well as smoked paprika.
+It’s a creamy, piquant dressing that puts this Fried Green Tomato salad in a league of its own.

 If ever your taste buds should land you in the Southern region, know you don’t have to make it all the way down South to enjoy the glorious fried green tomato.
 It’s a fried green tomato salad of restaurant quality, easily made in your own home.
 Please, enjoy!